 - A centrifugal clarifier (not the one used for standardization) is used to remove all soil and sediments from milk.

 - The filters, usually fitted in parallel twins permits continuous processing as one can be cleaned while the other is running.

-- Clean the filters regularly (between 2 to 10 operational hours depending on the level dirt) to avoid growth of bacteria.
+- Clean the filters regularly (between 2 to 10 operational hours depending on the level of dirt) to avoid the growth of bacteria.